KGyST/samuTest/README.md

     - ... as an option, DI
     - Actually if there is a test/test_errors folder pair, maybe one central WinMerge file is enough.
 - Exception as a result: handling + config
-- Whether to run `current.json`
+- Whether to run `current.json` (mostly not)
 - Include or exclude issues

 ---

+- A `FunctionData` class, with `PreFunctiodData(FunctionData)` and `PostFunctionData(FunctionData)` subclasses, also for mocked functions.
+Maybe checking state inbetween.
-- Global variable handling pre/post
+  - Global variable handling pre/post, handled by the same `FunctionData` class
+  - Function mocking
-- Options to be added
+- Options to be added:
 - Parametrization, new parameters
   - `run_only`
-- Function mocking
 - Test fixtures and `__init__.json`
 - Packaging and distribution
   - Case names
+  - Importing issues
 - Test runner:
   - Simple test runner, PyCharm integration
   - Test stuites based on mod/class/func